About

 Bridging the Methodical and the Expressive

-The Art of Observation: From Human Behaviour to Natural Landscapes
+The Art of Observation: From Human Behaviour to Natural Landscapes and Inner Worlds

 A 40-Year Connection to the Land and Family

-Having lived in the Cotswolds for over four decades, I have witnessed the subtle but devastating shifts in our local ecosystems.
+Having lived in the Cotswolds for over four decades, I have witnessed the subtle yet devastating shifts in our local ecosystems.
 My deep love for these surroundings is now anchored by my personal life; I have been happily married since 1983, and my world is enriched by my daughter, son-in-law, and granddaughter.

 This profound concern for habitat loss is the driving force behind my current series, Silent Neighbours.
 By bridging my background in research and psychological measurement with my studies at the St Ives School of Painting’s Porthmeor Programme, I create work that is both an aesthetic exploration and an ecological plea.
-My pieces—particularly those focused on the endangered Hazel Dormouse—invite you to step into a space of reflection, urging a closer look at the fragile existence of the species that quietly share our landscape.
+My pieces—particularly those focused on the endangered Hazel Dormouse—invite viewers into a space of reflection, urging a closer look at the fragile existence of the species that quietly share our landscape.